Stremio/stremio-addon-sdk/docs/api/requests/defineResourceHandler.md

 ## defineResourceHandler

-This method currently handles add-on catalog requests.
-As opposed to `defineCatalogHandler()` which handles meta catalogs, this method handles catalogs of add-on manifests.
-This means that an add-on can be used to just pass a list of other add-ons that can be installed in Stremio.
+This method currently handles addon catalog requests.
+As opposed to `defineCatalogHandler()` which handles meta catalogs, this method handles catalogs of addon manifests.
+This means that an addon can be used to just pass a list of other addons that can be installed in Stremio.

 ### Arguments: